abhijit-c/LatinTranslations/Georgics/src/book4.md

   active infinitive, meaning to climb/advance.
 - Reduplicated *in* for the *alto caelo* not sure if it makes sense.

-      Of course all things then are returned and then, having been dispersed, are brought back, nor is there a rank for death, but the fresh things fly into the number of a star and climb in the high heaven.
+      Of course all things are returned and then, having been dispersed, are brought back here, nor is there a place for death, but the living things fly into the rank of a star and climb in the high heaven.

 | *Si quando sedem augustam servataque mella*
 | *thesauri relines, prius haustu sparsus aquarum*